martinotecco/pc-remotecontrol-telegrambot/README.md

     set the other options equal to those of the previous trigger, except for the *for a duration of:* one, there you have to set *1 day* <br />

 ⠀ <br />
-Done!
+<sup>Done!
 You've set up the remote controller successfully. <br />
 You can now use the commands in the chat of your Telegram bot to remote control the computer. <br />
 Please note that by executing the `batches\hide.bat` command, shortcuts of those required programs installed at the beginning have been actually hidden <br />
 and won't be listed when searching through the Start Menu.
 To unhide them, open the console in administrator mode and execute the following command: <br />